 The IATA airport code for Tel Aviv Airport is TLV.
 This will appear on your ticket.

-The average temperature of Tel Aviv in May is 24°C.
+The average temperature of Tel Aviv in August is 27°C.

 Airlines that fly to Tel Aviv include easyJet, British Airways, Jet2, Iberia, KLM, bmi - and you can book them all at discounted prices with us.